NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Get concept part

 Run the gradle command in the terminal to return concept children for a given terminology and code.
+Returns sub-part of the concept for a given terminology and code.
+NOTE: in the call below, you can replace "children" in the URL with any of the following and retrieve the corresponding underlying info: children, parents, roles, associations, inverseRoles, inverseAssociations, maps.

 `./gradlew test --tests gov.nih.nci.evs.api.ConceptEndpointsApiTest.getChildrenTest`